isom21/browser-eyes/README.md

 (Use `--scope user` to make it available across all projects.)

+### How the agent should use it

+Hint Claude Code, e.g. via project `CLAUDE.md`:

+> When working on the web UI, use the `look` tool from the `browser-eyes` MCP
+> to see the current state of my browser.
+Call it after each visible change
+> and whenever you suspect a console error.

+That single nudge is usually enough; the tool description tells Claude what each call returns.

 ## Running Chrome

 **The MCP manages Chrome's lifecycle automatically.** On the first tool